stats4sd/map-project-analysis/README.md

 ## CONTENTS OF ANALYSIS REPOSITORY
 In this repository you should find the following:

-- The script functions.R, this contains the code for a number of user-generated functions we have developed to create certain graphic and tabular outputs
+- The script `functions.R`, this contains the code for a number of user-generated functions we have developed to create certain graphic and tabular outputs
+- The script `readdata.R`, which reads in the data from the excel file - this is the file to update with your data filename.
 - The R project file
 - The folder “scripts” contains all of the analysis RMD (Rmarkdown) scripts of both Step 1 and Step 2, and where available, the soil sample analyses.
+It also contains a `render_all.R` script which is a quick way to generate the reports for your data and store them into a new 'outputs' subfolder.

 ## INSTRUCTIONS